playground/redirector-aio/README.md

 When a redirect url is added or modified, redirects.json will be updated

 ## Development server
 Run `npm start` for a dev server.
-Navigate to `http://localhost:9003/`.
+    - Navigate to `http://localhost:9003/`.
+Add/Update/Delete url's to be directed.
 The app will automatically reload if you change any of the source files.
+    - Navigate to `http://localhost:9006/original-url` to verify it's being redirected.

+## Unit test
+ng test

+## e2e test
+ng e2e